-Feature/ Resource сх ІІ MXe III Standard AX EX
+Feature/ Resource СХ ІІ MXe III Standard AX EX SMBC

-IP users (note 1) 150 300 100 1400
+IP users (note 1) 150 300 100 1400 150

-TDM users (note 2) 150 96 192 0/28
+Analogue Extension (FXS) 150 96 192 0/28 6/22

-ACD users 50 0 0 0
+ACD users 50 0 0 0 30

-Feature/ Resource CX II MXe III Standard AX EX

-Echo canceler channels/E2T 32 64 40 32
+Echo canceler channels/E2T 32 64 40 32 50

-Compression channels 0 0 0 0
+Compression channels 0 0 0 0 30

-Conference channels 30 64 64 24
+Conference channels 30 64 64 24 30

-Voice Mail ports 16 30 0 30
+Voice Mail ports 16 30 20 30 (note 5) 6

-CIM ports 0 4 0 0
+CIM ports 0 4 0 0 0

-ASU supported 0 4 0 0
+ASU supported 0 4 0 0 0

-LS trunks 6 6 48 0/28
+LS trunks (note 2) 6 6 48 0/28 0/16

-IP networking (note 3) yes yes yes yes
+IP networking (note 3) yes yes yes yes yes

-Echo slot number 0 5 0 N/A
+Echo slot number 0 5 0 N/A NA

-Quad DSP slot number 0 0 0 N/A
+Feature/ Resource сх ІІ MXe III Standard AX EX SMBC Quad DSP slot number 0 0 0 N/A NA

-- 1. This is the maximum number of IP users that can be installed without additional DSP resources. - 2.
-The first value is the maximum number of ONS users or LS trunks that can be installed on the default ports, and the second is the maximum that can be installed with additional ports and DSP resources. - 3.
+- 1. This is the maximum number of IP users that can be installed without additional DSP resources. - The first value is the maximum number of ONS users or LS trunks that can be installed on the default ports, and the second is the maximum that can be installed with additional ports and DSP resources. - 3.
 The base system can support IP networking and compression between IP sets, but not compression for calls that use the E2T function. - 4.
 It is assumed that digital (or analog LS) trunks will be installed in or connected to the controller to access the PSTN.
-BRI links should be considered a subset of T1/ E1, with 8 voice channels per card (4 BRI links), instead of 48 T1 or 60 E1 (2 T1/ E1 links).
+BRI links should be considered a subset of T1/E1, with 8 voice channels per card (4 BRI links), instead of 48 T1 or 60 E1 (2 T1/E1 links). - 5.
+30 ports will provide sufficient capacity for up to 1000 mailboxes at normal office traffic rates, or 1400 mailboxes with reduced system traffic.
+Increasing beyond 30 ports may reduce other media services, including paging and conference capacity.

-3.29.1 Provisioning for Traffic
+3.31.1 Provisioning for Traffic

-All 3300 ICP controllers contain an internal TDM switching fabric.
+The MiVoice Business Appliances contain an internal TDM switching fabric.
 Calls between TDM sets, or from TDM sets to trunks, will stay within this TDM switch.
 Calls between IP phones stream their voice packets directly over the data network without going into the TDM domain in the 3300 ICP controller, but calls between IP sets and TDM devices (including both lines and trunks) must go from the IP domain to the TDM switch fabric through the TDM gateway (E2T processor).
 All of these calls require bandwidth or channels within the various domains and may require specific resources (DSP tone generators and detectors, echo cancellation, etc.) within the controller.
 The provisioning of these resources is done using the standard type of traffic analysis.